eriksank/blog/gettier-math-problem.md

 ## 9. Alternative mathematical Gettier example

-Say that Smith has the following personally-held knowledge belief:
+Say that Smith subscribes to the following personally-held knowledge belief:

 ```
 0=1 ⇒ 2+5=7